andrearcaina/fafnir/docs/authentication.md

 ## Endpoints

-- `POST /auth/register`: Register a new user on auth db.
+- `POST /auth/register`: Register a new user on auth db, and send an event `user.registered` to NATS.
+See [architecture](architecture.md) for more details.
 - `POST /auth/login`: Log in a user and receive two HttpOnly Cookies: One with the JWT token and one with CSRF token.
-- `POST /auth/logout`: Log out a user by invalidating the JWT token.
+- `DELETE /auth/logout`: Log out a user by invalidating the JWT token.
+- `DELETE /auth/delete`: Delete the authenticated user's account.
 - `GET /auth/me`: Get the authenticated user's information based on the JWT token.